-To further the goals of Vision Zero (see sidebar on page 28) and to build on the successes of previous plans to keep roadway widths to a minimum, this Plan emphasizes improvements that increase pedestrian and bicycle mobility.
-This Plan continues the twolane road policy for both MD 650 and MD 108.
+To further the goals of Vision Zero and to build on the successes of previous plans to keep roadway widths to a minimum, this Plan emphasizes improvements that increase pedestrian and bicycle mobility.
+This Plan continues the two-lane road policy for both MD 650 and MD 108.
 Additionally, it recommends against pavement widening along, or at the intersection of, MD 650 and MD 108, including turn lanes or acceleration/deceleration lanes.
 Capacity issues should be dealt with first by adjusting signal timing and reconfiguring lane movements to determine if efficiencies can be found within the existing pavement.

 Bentley Road, which runs along the northwest boundary of the Plan area and next to the historic Cloverly property, is the only Rustic Road in the Plan area.
-This Plan continues to support the rustic designation of this road and makes no recommendations for additional roads to be included in the Rustic Roads Functional Master Plan.
+This Plan continues to support the rustic designation of this road and makes no recommendations for additional roads to be included in the Rustic RoadsFunctional Master Plan.